openspout/openspout/UPGRADE.md

 ### Reader & Writer objects

-Both readers and writers have to be naturally instantiated with `new` keyword, passing the eventual neede `Options` class as the first argument:
+Both readers and writers have to be naturally instantiated with `new` keyword, passing the eventual needed `Options` class as the first argument:

 ```php